 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don't believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications:

-- High school diploma minimum, preferred college degree in Biology, Zoology, Ecology, Veterinary Technician, Wildlife biology, or a related field.
+- Associate or Bachelor’s degree in Biology, Zoology, Ecology, Veterinary Technician, Wildlife biology, or a related field.

-- Prior animal care experience required, with demonstration of a sincere passion for working with captive wildlife.
+- Demonstrate a sincere passion for working with captive wildlife.

 - Must be responsible and self-driven with the ability to work independently and as a team player.